Summary Plan Description Table of Contents

 The IBEW Local 701 Welfare Fund will use and disclose protected health information (individually identifiable health information, regardless of the form in which it is kept) only to the extent of and in accordance with the uses and disclosures permitted or required by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and Department of Health and Human Service Regulations Regarding Privacy of Individually Identifiable Health Information.
 The Fund will not disclose protected health information to the Plan Sponsor, the Board of Trustees of the IBEW Local 701 Welfare Fund, or permit a health insurance issuer or HMO to disclose protected health information, unless this disclosure complies with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and Department of Health and Human Service Regulations Regarding Privacy of Individually Identifiable Health Information.
 The Fund further complies with HIPAA by providing to individuals covered by the Plan, in accordance with HIPAA and its Regulations, a Notice of Privacy Practices detailing the Fund's practices regarding protected health information.

-PAYMENT OF BENEFITS
+PAYMENT OF BENEFITS AND NON-ASSIGNMENT OF CLAIMS

 Medical benefits provided by this Plan for PPO services are always paid directly to the provider.
 Benefits for non-PPO services will also be paid directly to the provider unless you can provide proof that you already paid the bill.